 Baseball is America’s favorite pastime.
 It is also a sport played by an array of American athletes, from all different backgrounds and walks of life.
 For example, there are some famous baseball stars who have been touched by adoption in some form – whether they were adopted or have grown their family through adoption.

-With playoffs officially here (and with our home team, the Red Sox, playing this week!), Adoptions With Love takes some time to explore some of the many adoption stories floating around the many Major League Baseball teams.
+With baseball season officially here (go Red Sox!), Adoptions With Love takes some time to explore some of the many adoption stories floating around the many Major League Baseball (MLB) teams.
 Here, we will learn more about these athletes who have hit a “home run” in the world of adoption!

 About his adoption, Aaron told the Post: “I feel they kind of picked me…I feel that God was the one that matched us together.”